QuietEvolver/mr-roboger-neighborhood/README.md

 Create a web application, with test driven development, taking a number from the user and returns a list of values from 0 to the user's inputted number with the following substitutions made within the returned list.

+## Goals

+Write tests for your application's business logic.

+- For numbers that contain a 1,"Beep!" i.e. 109, 11, or 1- "Beep!"
+- For numbers that contain a 2, "Boop!", i.e. 2, 24, or 2099 -"Boop!"
+- For numbers that contain a 3, "Won't you be my neighbor?" ie. 39, 3, or 8763 = "Won't you be my neighbor?"
+- Observe Hierarchy of Substitutions: These substitutions are written from least to most important.
+-- The number 13 should be replaced with "Won't you be my neighbor?"
+-- The number 12 should be replaced with "Boop!".
+-- The number 23 should be replaced with "Won't you be my neighbor?"
+-- The number 21 should be replaced with "Boop!".

+[UI/UX]:Design the application so that a user is able to enter a new number and see new results over and over again.
+Return a list of values from 0 to the user's inputter number.
+[HTML]:Printing each element in the list to the webpage.

+## Tests

 Describe: neighborhoodMessage()

 <!-- First Test -->